curtisjchen/citibike-markov/README.md

 uv run src/pipeline.py --bin-minutes 15/30/60
 ```

 This fetches monthly `.zip` files from `202001` onwards.
 Each file is ~100–400MB so expect the full dataset to take a while.
 Already-downloaded months are skipped automatically.

-Filters stations, builds transition matrices, computes stationary distributions, and saves outputs.
-You can specify time step length using `--bin-minutes` argument.
+Second part of the pipeline filters stations by finding the largest connected componenet, ensuring the transition matrix is irreducible; builds transition matrices from data; computes stationary distributions from transition matrices; and saves outputs.
+You can specify quantized time step length using `--bin-minutes` argument.

 Outputs written to `outputs/`:
 ```